jest-community/eslint-plugin-jest/docs/rules/valid-title.md

 Defaults: `{}`

-Allows enforcing that titles must match or must not match a given Regular Expression.
-An object can be provided to apply different Regular Expressions to specific Jest test function groups (`describe`, `test`, and `it`).
+Allows enforcing that titles must match or must not match a given Regular Expression, with an optional message.
+An object can be provided to apply different Regular Expressions (with optional messages) to specific Jest test function groups (`describe`, `test`, and `it`).

 Examples of **incorrect** code when using `mustMatch`: